pdcawley/bofh.org.uk/content/post/virtual-gig-like-thing.md

 public amazon wishlist, paypal tip jar, patreon page or some other service I've not heard of yet.
 In some ways, it's never been easier for you to support the work of artists you love.

-[^fn:1]: Recent deals with [SoundCloud](https://soundcloud.com) have made it _much_ easier for experienced performers to access the means to get paid on Twitch, and it seems to be the most transparent platform for getting paid.